Howlin' Wolf: Beginnings, 1930s

 In 1930, Burnett met Charley Patton, the most popular bluesman in the Mississippi Delta at the time.
 He would listen to Patton play nightly from outside a nearby juke joint.
 There he remembered Patton playing "Pony Blues", "High Water Everywhere", "A Spoonful Blues", and "Banty Rooster Blues".
 The two became acquainted, and soon Patton was teaching him guitar.
 Burnett recalled that "the first piece I ever played in my life was ... a tune about hook up my pony and saddle up my black mare"—Patton's "Pony Blues".
 He also learned about showmanship from Patton: "When he played his guitar, he would turn it over backwards and forwards, and throw it around over his shoulders, between his legs, throw it up in the sky".
-Burnett would perform the guitar tricks he learned from Patton for the rest of his life.
-He played with Patton often in small Delta communities.
+He played with Patton often in small Delta communities and would perform the guitar tricks he learned from him for the rest of his life.

 Burnett was influenced by other popular blues performers of the time, including the Mississippi Sheiks, Blind Lemon Jefferson, Ma Rainey, Lonnie Johnson, Tampa Red, Blind Blake, and Tommy Johnson.
 Two of the earliest songs he mastered were Jefferson's "Match Box Blues" and Leroy Carr's "How Long, How Long Blues".
 The country singer Jimmie Rodgers was also an influence.
 Burnett tried to emulate Rodgers's "blue yodel" but found that his efforts sounded more like a growl or a howl: "I couldn't do no yodelin', so I turned to howlin'.
 And it's done me just fine".
 His harmonica playing was modeled after that of Sonny Boy Williamson II, who taught him how to play when Burnett moved to Parkin, Arkansas, in 1933.

-During the 1930s, Burnett performed in the South as a solo performer and with numerous blues musicians, including Floyd Jones, Johnny Shines, Honeyboy Edwards, Sonny Boy Williamson II, Robert Johnson, Robert Lockwood, Jr., Willie Brown, Son House and Willie Johnson.
+During the 1930s, Burnett performed in the South as a solo performer and with numerous blues musicians, including Floyd Jones, Johnny Shines, Honeyboy Edwards, Sonny Boy Williamson II, Robert Johnson, Robert Lockwood Jr., Willie Brown, Son House and Willie Johnson.
 By the end of the decade, he was a fixture in clubs, with a harmonica and an early electric guitar.
 It was around this time that Burnett got into some legal trouble in Hughes, Arkansas: While he was in town, he tried to protect a female acquaintance from an angry boyfriend, and the two men fought, with Burnett killing the man with a hoe.
 What happened after this is a matter of dispute; Burnett either fled the area, or did some jail time.